 Fortier: ‘Every designer wants a varying level of difficulty in their games.
 You don't want someone to run through it, and you don't want to frustrate someone.
 The key for Bruce Lee was to get it dialled in at the right rates.
 I, luckily, had a development system that allowed me to assemble my code and test rapidly.’

-One of the primary factors for it's longevity, in my opinion, is that the difficulty level is relaxed a bit compared to contemporary games.
+One of the primary factors for it's longevity, in this writer's humble opinion, is that the difficulty level is relaxed a bit compared to contemporary games.
 Even though there are some accurate timing and reflexes required, the game never feels too hard to master, even for novice players.

 Fortier, on the other hand, had one regret about the difficulty level: ‘Pat Garcia was president and he had problems playing the game, so he had me dial it back a bit.
 Given the choice I would have gone with the second to last settings as I felt they were perfect.’

-The game was assembled on an Apple II, then beamed into a slave Atari for testing.
-This allowed for quick turnaround from code to test.
+In development, the game was assembled on an Apple II, then beamed into a slave Atari for testing.
+This allowed for quick turnaround from coding to testing.

 Mitch Junkins remembers, ‘We had weekly updates with Ron and the other programmers to look at the gameplay and discuss completion.’—‘I always had to bribe them with donuts to get them to come to the meetings,’ he laughs.